civl-verifier/civl-verifier.github.io/doc.md

 In `write_y`, the input variable `y'` is written to `x` by `write_x`.
 But what about `y`?
-To express our intention for `y` we call the action `Copy`, a pure action defind in the Civl base library which copies its input into its output.
+To express our intention for `y` we call the action `Copy`, a pure action defined in the Civl base library which copies its input into its output.
 We often use calls to `Copy`, together with a layer annotation to introduce computation.
 This particular call sets `y` to the current value of `x`, which at the time of invocation is `y'`.
 Thus we get `y == y'` and we can prove that `write_y` refines `atomic_write_y`.